HotPocketHPE/mhguide/README.md

 * Round Force

 That being said, all Styles and Arts can be used skillfully!
 Watching speedruns will confirm this. **As long as you're aware that you're not getting the traditional MH experience, then use whatever you want!**

+Be warned though: some later fights, such as deviants and hypers, have highly aggressive movesets that may be difficult to handle if you restrict your styles/arts too much.

 # Basics of Dealing Damage